zarf-dev/zarf/docs/13-walkthroughs/4-creating-a-k8s-cluster-with-zarf.md

 -  `root` access on a Linux machine

 :::info REQUIRES ROOT
-The 'k3s' component requires root access when deploying as it will modify your host machine to install the cluster.
+The 'k3s' component requires root access (not just `sudo`!) when deploying as it will modify your host machine to install the cluster.
 :::

 ## Prerequisites